Parcel tracking number

-Each postal operator is entitled to supplement the receipt with data at its discretion.
+Each postal operator can supplement the receipt with data at its discretion.
 An assembled receipt view is shown in the picture below:

 Generally, online stores track packages, notifying about changes in the corresponding status.
 But we advise tracking packages on our PostTrack website.
-You are able to add/import all your parcels from various online stores to the Parcel Manager.
-It is a guarantee your parcels will not be lost, being keeping in one place.
-You will not have to remember where and in which online store you ordered the goods.
+You can add/import all your parcels from various online stores to the Parcel Manager.
+It is a guarantee your parcels will not be lost, being kept in one place.
+Unfortunately, you won't have to remember where and in which online store you ordered the goods.

-Why it may be difficult to track the parcel by tracking number?
+Why may it be challenging to track the parcel by tracking number?